micro-elements/MicroElements.Swashbuckle.NodaTime/README.md

 - Configure JsonSerializer to properly serialize NodaTime types. see `AddJsonFormatters` or `AddJsonOptions`
 - Configure `AddSwaggerGen` with `ConfigureForNodaTime`

+## Why MicroElements.Swashbuckle.NodaTime is better than others
+- Implemented in c#, no FSharp.Core lib in dependencies
+- JsonSerializerSettings ContractResolver uses for NamingStrategy, so you can use DefaultNamingStrategy, CamelCaseNamingStrategy or SnakeCaseNamingStrategy
+- Added new DateInterval (waiting for new release of NodaTime.Serialization.JsonNet)

 ## Sample
 ```csharp
 public class Startup